c03fig002.jpgc03fig003.jpg

 Loss of heterozygosity due to inbreeding

 Particular mating systems may also produce extreme inbreeding.
-In a population of self-pollinating plants segregating for two alleles A1 & A2, homozygotes of either type [left & right] will therefore produce only homozygous offspring.
+In a population of self-pollinating plants segregating for two alleles A1 & A2, homozygotes of either type [above, left] will therefore produce only homozygous offspring.
 Any self-pollinating heterozygous plants [middle] produce offspring in the expected 1:2:1 ratio.
 The homozygous offspring of either type are absorbed into the corresponding homozygous lines.
 The heterozygous offspring remain available for self-pollination in the next generation.
 Each successive generation losses one-half the proportion of heterozygous, and eventually converges on a population that comprises two homozygous lines.
 If f(A1) = p and f(A2) = q, Hexp = 2pq but Hobs = 0.0.

-The example shown is Blue-Eyed Mary (Collinsia verna), a facultative out-crosser that switches to self-pollination when insect pollinators are scarce.
+The example shown is Blue-Eyed Mary (Collinsia verna), a facultative out-crosser that switches to obligate self-pollination when insect pollinators are scarce.

-Figure © 2019 Sætre & Ravinet; Text material © 2021 by Steven M. Carr
+Figure © 2019 Sætre & Ravinet; Text material © 2024 by Steven M. Carr